rommelsantor/ng-appshell/README.md

 The "shell" is effectively a skeleton that includes common page elements, such as header, navigation, and footer, among other things.
 Subordinate to this shell is th e actual meat of the requested page, the real business content that the user is after.
 For a latent server or heavy page content, it can sometimes take long (meaning a couple of seconds) before the browser can render meaningful content that the user can cleanly start interact with.

-If you're wondering, the genesis for me was with a client who uses lengthy, media-heavy pages and wanted especially in mobile for the site to 1) appear loaded above the fold as immediately as possible so it gives the feel similar to a native app and 2) limit as much as possible then blank blink between page reloads.
+If you're wondering, the genesis for me was with a client who uses lengthy, media-heavy pages and wanted especially in mobile for the site to 1) appear loaded above the fold as immediately as possible so it gives the feel similar to a native app and 2) limit as much as possible the blank blink between page reloads.

 I think it's a decent start, but there's definitely room for improvement.